What does a corporate vice president do?

 A president/chief operating officer is responsible for monitoring the overall daily business operations and implementing corporate decisions for the company and its people's best interests.
 Presidents/chief operating officers regularly meet with the key executives and business partners to share corporate updates and strategize techniques to improve functions and increase the brand's image in the market.
 They review financial performance and reports, conduct data and statistical analysis, and lead initiatives that would increase the company's productivity and efficiency.

-There are some key differences in responsibilities as well.
-For example, a corporate vice president responsibilities require skills like "portfolio," "project management," "financial statements," and "treasury."
+There are some key differences in the responsibilities of each position.
+For example, corporate vice president responsibilities require skills like "portfolio," "project management," "financial statements," and "treasury."
 Meanwhile a typical president & chief operating officer has skills in areas such as "revenue growth," "strategic partnerships," "start-up," and "logistics."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

-But both careers also use different skills, according to real corporate vice president resumes.
-While corporate vice president responsibilities can utilize skills like "portfolio," "project management," "healthcare," and "strong project management," some corporate controllers use skills like "cpa," "reconciliations," "close process," and "cash flow."
+Each career also uses different skills, according to real corporate vice president resumes.
+While corporate vice president responsibilities can utilize skills like "portfolio," "project management," "healthcare," and "strong project management," corporate controllers use skills like "cpa," "reconciliations," "close process," and "cash flow."

 A vice president/manager is responsible for monitoring the operations of the organization's departments, ensuring the completion of all tasks accurately to achieve business goals and client satisfaction.
 A vice president/manager often attends board meetings to share updates, identify business opportunities, and develop strategical procedures on improving the company's project management system.
 They also monitor budget goals and develop sales initiatives to boost the company's profitability.
 A vice president/manager must have excellent leadership and communication skills, as well as strong decision-making skills to make company decisions for overall development.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from corporate vice presidents resumes, they are more likely to have skills like "portfolio," "healthcare," "strong project management," and "strategic plan."
-But a vice president and manager might have skills like "customer service," "client relationships," "loan portfolio," and "wealth management."
+The required skills of the two careers differ considerably.
+For example, corporate vice presidents are more likely to have skills like "portfolio," "healthcare," "strong project management," and "strategic plan."
+But a vice president and manager is more likely to have skills like "customer service," "client relationships," "loan portfolio," and "wealth management."

 A corporate manager is responsible for leading the corporate team in operational processes and ensuring that the company provides the highest satisfaction for the clients.
 Corporate managers identify business opportunities through data and statistical analysis and review of current market trends to generate more revenue resources and increase the company's profitability.
 They resolve process gaps, handle the operational budget, and represent the company in regional corporate meetings, requiring them to possess excellent communication and leadership skills.